-- Monitor the progress of project implementation and provide timely feedback to all project stakeholders, - Monitor, assess, and summarize achievements (outputs and outcomes), - Analyze factors affecting the project's implementation and achievements.
+- i.
+Monitor the progress of project implementation and provide timely feedback to all project stakeholders, - ii.
+Monitor, assess, and summarize achievements (outputs and outcomes), - iii.
+Analyze factors affecting the project's implementation and achievements.

-a) The basic functions of the MIS are to:
+The basic functions of the MIS are to:

-- Enable the FPMU-FWMC and PC to track the outcome indicators and assess progress in implementation against timescales and targets, and resources used against budgets, based on agreed annual work plans. - Describe the factors and reasons triggering variations, - Record and reflect new targets, whenever it is required, - Draw important lessons to guide the decision-making, - Enable forecasting for project accomplishment in comparison to the currently reported progress, - Enable the project management to generate reports to funding partners, project beneficiaries and other stakeholders on the status and progress of the project implementation, b) Potential users' profiles could be the following:
+- i.
+Enable the FPMU-FWMC and PC to track the outcome indicators and assess progress in implementation against timescales and targets, and resources used against budgets, based on agreed annual work plans. - ii.
+Describe the factors and reasons triggering variations, - iii.
+Record and reflect new targets, whenever it is required,

-- Integrate GIS components to the MIS to complement field-level surveys and measurements.
+- iv.
+Draw important lessons to guide the decision-making, - v.
+Enable forecasting for project accomplishment in comparison to the currently reported progress, - vi.
+Enable the project management to generate reports to funding partners, project beneficiaries and other stakeholders on the status and progress of the project implementation, - vii.
+Integrate GIS components to the MIS to complement field-level surveys and measurements.